-The UWA Research Repository is managed in accordance with the UWA Intellectual Property Policy and Australian copyright law.
+The UWA Profiles and Research Repository is managed in accordance with the UWA Intellectual Property Policy and Australian copyright law.
 All reasonable care is taken to ensure that materials included in the repository do not infringe copyright.

 Information about copyright for theses, including third party material used, can be found in the Copyright for Higher Degree Theses guide.
 For research publications where the full text is available in the repository, staff make every endeavour to observe and abide by current publishers’ policies and Australia's law in relation to open access institutional repositories.

-Repository staff have no knowledge of, or access to, the publishers' agreements signed by authors.
+UWA Profiles and Research Repository staff have no knowledge of, or access to, the publishers' agreements signed by authors.
 There is no way for them to know if these agreements assign or license copyright.
 In many instances these agreements were signed some time ago and may no longer be available.

 Publishers' permission policies are obtained from the RoMEO database.
 Where a publisher is not listed on either of these sites, permission is sought directly from the publisher to include works they have published in the repository.